electricimp/PN532/README.md

 Sends the specified *requestFrame* to the PN532 and associates a *responseCallback* to handle the response.
 Optionally allows for a maximum number of retries due to transmission failures (defaults to 5).

 *requestFrame* must be a frame generated by [PN532.makeDataExchangeFrame()](# pn532makedataexchangeframetagnumber-data).
+### Parameters

-*responseCallback* must be a function that takes the following arguments:
+- *responseCallback*: A function that takes the following arguments:
     - *error*: A string that is null on success.
     - *responseData*: A blob containing the raw response from the PN532 to the request.

+### Usage

 ```squirrel
 function responseCallback(error, responseData) {